jamessoni/linear_solvers_library/Documentation.md

         1 1 0 1
         1 1 1 0

-These two methods decompose the input matrix into L and U, where SLUDecomp() does it in-place. void LUDecomp(Matrix<T>& L, Matrix<T>& U);
+These two methods decompose the input matrix into L and U, where SLUDecomp() stores L and U in a single matrix.
+Unfortunately row pivoting has not been implemented and so the user needs to be careful. void LUDecomp(Matrix<T>& L, Matrix<T>& U);
 void SLUDecomp(Matrix<T>* LU);